chharvey/counterpoint-proposals/issues/96-remove-void-type.md

 ```

 ## Variable Declaration
 Variables may now be declared without an excplicit initial value.
-Such variables are initialized to `null` (and thus are unioned with `null`).
+Such variables are initialized to `null` (and thus are unioned with `null` when accessed).
 ```cp
 let var greeting?: str;
 ```